Firuzkoh: Transportation

-As of August 2015, Chaghcharan Airport, located northwest of the Hari River, one mile northeast of Chaghcharan, had regularly scheduled flights to Kabul and Herat.
+As of August 2015, Chaghcharan Airport, located northwest of the Hari River, one mile northeast of the city, had regularly scheduled flights to Kabul and Herat.
 However, as of January 2016 commercial operators no longer offer scheduled flights, leaving the United Nations Humanitarian Air Service (UNHAS) as the only user of Chaghcharan Airport with flights to Kabul and Herat.

-The main road from Changhcharan runs toward Herat in the west and Kabul in the east.
-Due to severe weather, the road is often closed during winter and even in summer it can take three full days to drive from Chagcharan to Kabul.
+The main road from Firozkoh runs toward Herat in the west and Kabul in the east.
+Due to severe weather, the road is often closed during winter and even in summer it can take days to drive from Firozkoh to Kabul.

 Economy

-Agriculture and animal husbandry are the primary economic activities in Ghor Province.
+Agriculture is the primary economic activity in the area.